FAQs: Training your AI

 Q. How do I train my AI not to give guidance on specific topics?

-A. There are a couple of ways to achieve this:
+A. There are a few ways to handle this:

-2 Set your AI to use only your content – Toggle on this option in your AI settings.
-Your AI should then say it's not trained on a topic when relevant, though it will always be as helpful as possible in your style.
+3. Set your AI to use only your content - Toggle on this option in your AI settings.
+When enabled, your AI relies only on its training data.
+It will typically say it’s not trained on a topic if it hasn’t been covered, whilst continuing to always be as helpful as possible in your style.

 Q. What happens if my AI gives incorrect information?